roddhjav/apparmor.d/docs/development/index.md

 `Rule 1: Mandatory Access Control`

-:   As these are mandatory access control policies only what it explicitly required
+:   As these are mandatory access control policies only what is explicitly required
     should be authorized.
 Meaning, you should **not** allow everything (or a large area) and blacklist some sub areas.